shanji361/XeniumMistyAnalysis/README.md

   ```

-- **Dimensionality reduction and clustering:** Ran PCA, UMAP, and Leiden clustering, followed by visualization of the clusters in 2D and 3D plots.
+- **Dimensionality reduction and clustering:** Ran PCA, UMAP, and Leiden clustering.
   ```{r, eval = FALSE}

   g <- runPCA(g, feats_to_use = NULL)